ARBrazil/ARBrazil/README.md

 - 👋 Hi, I’m @ARBrazil
 - 👀 I’m interested in customer success, data, and weight lifting
 - 🌱 I’m currently learning Java
-- 💞️ I’m looking to meet others interested in Java
+- 💞️ I’m looking to meet others interested in HTML, CSS, JavaScript & Java
 - 📫 How to reach me is by email at Abrazil1922@gmail.com

 <!---